metropolregion-rhein-neckar/tivigi/README.md

 `git clone https://github.com/metropolregion-rhein-neckar/tivigi-tutorial-examples`

 ### 6.7.3.
-Downloading the dependencies with npm
+Downloading dependencies with npm

-Change your command line working directory to the repository folder that you have just cloned from GitHub.
+Change your command line working directory to the subfolder `example01_my_first_map/` within the repository folder that you have just cloned from GitHub.
 Inside, enter the follwing command:

 ```npm install```